 A Colonnades afternoon tea is a must for Outlander fans as this is also the interiors of the Governor’s Mansion in Jamaica.
 Or, you can follow in the footsteps of Jamie and Claire to the World’s End Tavern where they save Mr. Willoughby.

 Summerhall nearby has a lecture room that featured in the series as a lecture room in Boston and Craigmillar Castle doubled up as Ardsmuir Prison.
 Roslin Glen has some Gunpowder Mills that featured in a heartfelt argument from series 1 too.

-Falkland featured as 1945 Inverness and you can spend the night just like Claire and Frank or head to the previous Royal Borough of Culross to see Cranesmuir, the Black Kirk and the gardens of Castle Leoch.
+Falkland is featured as 1945 Inverness and you can spend the night just like Claire and Frank or head to the previous Royal Borough of Culross to see Cranesmuir, the Black Kirk, and the gardens of Castle Leoch.